poppopdrivel/nmap_beacon_grab/README.md

 ## Target Selection

-To determine an IP target to scan, visit Shodan and input the JARM fingerprint to identify active infrastructure that is hosting Cobalt Strike server (False Positives are still possible with JARM's fuzzy hash) :
+To determine an IP target to scan, visit Shodan and input the JARM fingerprint to identify active infrastructure that is hosting the Cobalt Strike server (False Positives are still possible with JARM's fuzzy hash) :

 ```bash
 ssl.jarm:07d14d16d21d21d07c42d41d00041d24a458a375eef0c576d23a7bab9a9fb1